Vinorelbine (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, lung disease, breathing problems, or problems with your nervous system.
+- Tell your doctor if you have liver disease, lung disease, breathing problems, stomach or bowel problems, or brain or nerve problems.

 Possible Side Effects While Using This Medicine: